 The Grand Prairie Fire Department seeks highly motivated individuals who will serve our community with integrity and courage, committing themselves to protecting the lives and property of the citizens of Grand Prairie.

-The Grand Prairie Fire Department is not accepting applications for entry level Firefighter at this time.
+The Grand Prairie Fire Department is currently accepting applications for entry level Firefighter at this time.

-To be notified for the next entrance exam, please fill out an online interest card by clicking here
+To take the firefighter entrance exam, please fill out the online application.

 Thank you for your interest in the Grand Prairie Fire Department!

 Candidates placed on the Eligibility List must complete the documents below and submit at time of Physical Agility:

 Must be between the ages of 18 and 35.
 Applicant 36 years of age or older is not eligible for a beginning position as a firefighter.

 Must be a U.S. citizen by birth or naturalization OR a permanent resident and able to read, write, and fluently speak English.